-As the football fans focus on the Fifa World Cup in Qatar, it’s encouraging to know that God is at work, even in our national football team, with at least three Christian footballers playing for England.
+As the football fans focus on the Fifa World Cup in Qatar, it’s encouraging to know that at least three Christian footballers playing for England.
 They are Raheem Sterling, Marcus Rashford and Bukayo Saka, who have all professed faith in Jesus Christ.
+God is at work, even in our national football team!

 The England team managed by Gareth Southgate and captained by Harry Kane did brilliantly to get to the final, of the UEFA Championship.
 The Euros 2020, played in 2021, was the most significant tournament match for the nation in 55 years.
 Though they lost in a tense penalty shoot-out to Italy, you can still feel the air of expectation that somehow the much-quoted slogan, “Football’s coming home!” may, at last, be realised!